 Mechanical Engineering Major

-The mechanical engineer needs to be extremely versatile and can be found in a large variety of private and public sector organizations.
-He or she may be involved in product design and development, manufacturing, project management, power generation or other operations.
+Mechanical engineers must be extremely versatile and can be found in a large variety of private and public sector organizations.
+They may be involved in product design and development, manufacturing, project management, power generation or other operations.
 Therefore, the mechanical engineering curriculum is broad-based and emphasizes fundamental engineering sciences and applications.

 Approximately equal emphasis is given to machine design, structural analysis, thermodynamics and energy, systems and control, and materials science.
 Classroom lectures are supplemented by laboratories.